Cosmological foundations revisited with Pantheon+: Results

 We now present the synthesis of all previous results in terms of a Bayesian model comparison, shown in \cref{fig:modelcomp}.
 A Bayes factor for each pair of models is determined by a joint refit of the parameters $\{\alpha,x\Z1,\beta,c \}$ on the r.h.s.\ of \cref{eq:bandaid} for light-curves and the energy--density fractions $\{\Omega \Ns {M0}\}$ (\LCDM) or $\{\fvn\}$ (timescape) that feed into $\dL$ on the r.h.s.\ of \cref{eq:mu}.
 These correspond to empirical observations and cosmological models\footnote{The empty Milne universe has no free cosmological parameter, given that the absolute magnitude $M\Ns B$ and Hubble constant $\Hn$ are marginalised over as nuisance parameters.
 As discussed by \citet{Dam_2017} this complicates any Bayesian comparison.
 The Milne universe is of mathematical interest as a limiting case but is not physically viable and is omitted in this paper.} respectively.

-Within each panel, parameters (\cref{eq:bandaid,eq:mu}) for all $z>z\Ns{min}$ \sne\ are refit as $z<z\Ns{min}$ events are discarded, with $z\Ns{min}$ treated as a running variable.
+Within each panel, parameters (\cref{eq:bandaid,eq:mu}) for all $z>\zmin$ \sne\ are refit as $z<\zmin$ events are discarded, with $\zmin$ treated as a running variable.

 The P+1690 panel has significant differences from the other panels.
 The differences between the panels are nonetheless entirely consistent with the expectations of the timescape cosmology, once all statistical distribution biases are accounted for.
-In discussing Bayes factors, we must bear in mind that the timescape model includes a deep principle -- the Cosmological Equivalence Principle (CEP)\footnote{For an introductory essay on the CEP see \citet{Wiltshire_2009_fqxi_essay}.} \citep{Wiltshire_2008} -- which provides an explanation for the spatial isotropy of distant sources in large full sky surveys when averaged on our celestial sphere.
-The CEP provides a strong contrast with the standard cosmology in which average spatial isotropy (and homogeneity) are assumed.

 Since both \LCDM\ and timescape are compared here with precisely the same \sne\ data, the Bayes factor depends predominantly on how the theoretical models depart from average isotropy and homogeneity.
 As discussed in \cref{sec:cosmo} in \LCDM\ -- or indeed in any FLRW model -- one has globally defined {\em peculiar velocities}, whereas for viable inhomogeneous cosmologies, one must introduce the notion of non-kinematic differential expansion \citep{Bolejko_2016}.
-In our empirical Bayesian approach we could compare any pair of FLRW models and/or non-FLRW general relativistic cosmologies.
+Thus, further work is required to include differential peculiar expansions in timescape to make fair Bayesian comparisons to \LCDM\ with peculiar velocities.
+To roughly quantify the magnitude of any changes, we repeated the analysis of \cref{fig:modelcomp}.

+The CEP and quasilocal uniform Hubble expansion condition in the timescape cosmology focus on the distinguishability of motion from average expansion, and demand a reassessment of peculiar velocities in the timescape cosmology.
+Thus we deliberately excluded any peculiar velocity corrections as they would introduce a bias towards the \LCDM\ model.
+However, the omission of peculiar velocity corrections results in a reduction of the error bars in our analysis which has to be considered in the evaluation.
+Alongside the systematic covariance (c.f. \cref{sec:systcov}), careful attention must be given to calibration-related uncertainties beyond those considered in the covariance, as well as variations stemming from selection effects in the subsamples.
+Furthermore, it is expected that the \LCDM\ model is less accurate in the low-redshift regime, given its assumption of spatial homogeneity.

 The specific feature of the timescape model which is compared here is the {\em uniform quasilocal Hubble expansion condition} which automatically dispenses with the Hubble tension \citep{Wiltshire_2007_clocks, Wiltshire_2008, Wiltshire_2009_obs}.
 It is the mathematical model for cosmic structure and emergence of statistical homogeneity which is the key to understanding the explanatory significance of \cref{fig:modelcomp}.
 With this insight in hand, a set of distribution effects are visible across the four panels of \cref{fig:modelcomp}, which we can group as follows.